 Price wise, any home that has a water view, and especially water access, is going to be at least half again as much as any of the cottages that don't, so be prepared to pay more.
 You'll also have to expect more competition from other buyers, especially out-of-towners looking for a vacation home, than a you would if you were buying a normal suburban home.
 The upshot of this, of course, is that you get to enjoy a great view and your property will appreciate even more as demand for waterfront desire increases.

 Living on the coast means you have access to more activities than people who are landlocked.
 That's why people buy condo rentals in the first place.
 They want to have easy access to swimming, surfing, boating, and just lying on the beach reading a good book.
-At Londonhomesforu.com for instance, they see many London clients that seek to buy a property at nearby Port Stanley.
-These clients want a second home near the beach, fun shops and atmosphere a waterfront property in Port Stanley offers.
+Some clients want a second home near the beach, fun shops and atmosphere a waterfront property in Port Stanley offers.
 In most cases, you'll have to share any beach there is with your neighbors and probably tourists as well.
 If you want to own your own slice of beach, the cost will be upwards of twice or three times as expensive.
+Our website you are visiting, would not be possible without the support from sponsors like ICF Pro-link.
+Learn more about their company here.

 If you're an inland dweller and you've only ever visited a Sunshine Coast bed and breakfast during the tourist season before you made your purchase, you'll get a rude awakening in the wintertime.
 Most coastal resort towns shut down almost completely in the winter, meaning there will be no work and no activities to speak of.
 There will also be big storms to content with that can damage your property if you don't prepare for them properly.